Mendeir/C-Primer/C++Primer/Sources/Chapter01/README.md

 ```
 > If the program is legal, what does it do?
 If the program is not legal, why
 not?
 How would you fix it?

-> ### Answer:
+<p>&nbsp;</p>

-> The following program is legal as the first line of code ends with the semicolon in which indicates the end of a command thus next line of code will be
+> **Answer:** The following program is legal as the first line of code ends with the semicolon in which indicates the end of a command thus next line of code will be
   incomplete due to there is no output stream before the output operator<< and the line that follows.
 Moreover, a workaround for this code can be to remove the semicolon and       only add it  after the *std::endl* expression.

 ## Exercise 1.7:
 > Compile a program that has incorrectly nested comments.